 What will it take to recharge an electric car as quickly as gasoline refueling?
-When will electric cars charge faster than it takes to fill-up an equivalent gasoline car?
+When will electric cars charge as fast as a gasoline car?
+(5 minutes to recharge)

 We can't always charge at approved charging stations, but must sometimes "make do" with an available power outlet.
 That means developing some skill with extension cords and adapters and charging rates.
 Safely use Extension Cords when charging an electric car or electric motorcycle